typeplate/typeplate.github.io/README.md

 you can always check if they're installed by running the bash command ``gem list`` which should list all your gems installed.

 ###&sect; Local Server
-You must run the command ``yeoman server`` from ``yeoman > app`` directory of TypePlate or else you'll see a pretty message like this.
+You must run the command ``yeoman server`` from ``yeoman > app`` directory of Typeplate or else you'll see a pretty message like this.

     <FATAL> Unable to find Gruntfile.
 Do you need any --help? </FATAL>

 ###&sect; Production Build
-When you're ready to build the produciton version of TypePlate's codebase you'll need to run the following command from your ``app`` directory mentioned previously.
+When you're ready to build the produciton version of Typeplate's codebase you'll need to run the following command from your ``app`` directory mentioned previously.

     yeoman build